NYC Resistor

-NYC Resistor is a restricted membership private club hackerspace with 25 members in New York, inspired by Chaos Computer Club and other hacker organizations.
+NYC Resistor is a restricted membership private club hackerspace with approximately 50 members in New York, inspired by Chaos Computer Club and other hacker organizations.
 The New York Times describes it as "kind of frat house for modern-day mad scientists."
 Its own website describes itself as "NYC Resistor is a hacker collective with a shared space located in downtown Brooklyn.
 We meet regularly to share knowledge, hack on projects together, and build community."

-Membership

-Membership costs $115 per month, or $75 for members who teach classes, and is by invitation.

-Thursday's craft nights are open to the public and free.
-Classes are open to the public for a small fee.

-Physical Space

-Since 2011, NYC Resistor is located on 3rd Avenue in Boerum Hill, upstairs from the former Makerbot headquarters.

-The industrial building houses a small kitchen, several shop tables, an epilog laser cutter, and a small machine shop.
-Numerous electronics projects and personal tools litter shelves of members at the space.